Strongylocentrotus droebachiensis: Predation

+Relation to humans

 As food

 The green urchin is edible, and is known to have been eaten by the Native peoples of New Brunswick from archaeological remains.
 It is harvested and eaten year round by the Inuit of the Belcher Islands.

 It is also harvested for export in, among other places, Newfoundland and Labrador, Iceland and Norway.
 In France, the urchin is often found as a part of the Plateau de fruits de mer.

 It has been used in fine dining by chefs such as René Redzepi in raw and cured forms.

 The urchin is now more commonly being farmed via Aquaculture for its roe that is considered a valuable and heavily sought after food in places over seas such as Japan.

 Fishing methods

 The green urchin is fished using different techniques.

 In Iceland, Breiðafjörður, it is trawled at from 8 to 30 meters depth.
 The fishery is regulated.

 In Norway, small quantities are fished by hand by freedivers and SCUBA-divers.
 The fishery is not regulated, and the green sea urchin is considered a pest in the Norwegian waters, eating up the kelp forest.
 It is not common to find the green sea urchin south of Hitra, and the urchin population is moving northward as water temperatures increase.

 In Canada (Newfoundland and Labrador and British Columbia), fishing is by SCUBA-divers in a regulated fishery.

 In the United States, regulations vary depending on state.
 In Maine, it is both trawled and fished by SCUBA depending on the specific location.
 The peak season in Maine is September-March.
 The fishery is regulated.
 In Washington (state), it is fished by divers in a regulated fishery.